Bordeaux Featured Image copyright French Moments

 Get around in Bordeaux by tram

-Since 2003, the three tramway lines pass through the city and its suburbs, totalling 44 km, and stop at 90 different stations.
+Since 2003, the three tramway lines have passed through the city and its suburbs, totalling 44 km, and stop at 90 different stations.

 This allows locals and tourists to get around more quickly, avoiding all the congestion which existed before its construction.